 Photo journey Arctic continues Part III…

 The last part of the photo journey Arctic I have written for a magazine.
-The Arctic nature is fascinating in all aspects.
+Arctic nature is fascinating in all aspects.
 The vastness of the landscape is not to describe.
 It was an unforgettable experience and one of my best trips I have ever made.

 Some photographers joined me and we tried all sorts of long exposure photographs.
 Sadly the machines of the boat haven’t been switched off long enough.
 During the night we had a long drive to the Moffen island to see walruses.
 Arriving early morning at Moffen Island which is a protected area.
-After nearly extinction of walruses in Svalbard the Moffen Island played an important role for re-establishing the walrus numbers and still is.
+After near extinction of walruses in Svalbard, Moffen Island played an important role in re-establishing the walrus numbers and still is.
 It is forbidden between 15 of May and 15 of September to come closer than 500m to this island or even to set a foot on it.
 We arrived later than the 15 of September, we got the privilege to enter the little island.

 The guides checked this little island for polar bears.
 Nones were seen so we could land to get a bit closer to a walrus herd.
 Landing on this island was a particularly sobering experience.
-While waiting until all photographers had set foot on land I was looking around, and what I saw made me sad!
+While waiting until all the photographers had set foot on land I was looking around, and what I saw made me sad!
 Trash and further off more trash.
 Plastic bottles washed ashore and a few other items.
 I could even see a rusted oil barrel, yellow plastic boxes and a few other things while crossing.
-We walked with the whole group over the island to a walrus herd; walking on this island was like walking through an extremely old graveyard.
-Bones and skulls scattered of old walruses.
-I have no idea how old the bones were but they looked ancient.
-You really had to watch where you set your feet so you did not step on any bones.
+We walked with the whole group over the island to a walrus herd.
+Walking on this island was like walking through an extremely old graveyard.
+Bones and skulls were scattered of old walruses.
+The bones looked ancient.
+You had to watch where you set your feet that you did not step on any bones.

 After dinner we came together to share some photographs, each person showed three-five photographs and talked a bit about them.
 I don’t have a Laptop so was not able to join in with the show and tell, but was able to look and see.
 It was very interesting to see what some photographers have taken on this trip and hear their interpretations of their photographs.

 During the night we returned to Longyearbyen.
-The next morning we packed our things and had breakfast the last time on board.
+The next morning we packed our things and had breakfast the last time onboard.
 A bus was organized to pick us up from the boat, which brought us to Longyearbyen.
 Some stayed a few days longer in Longyearbyen, while some others flew back home in the afternoon.
-I again had an odyssey; it felt like flying to the other side of earth to Australia to get back to Switzerland.
+I again had an odyssey; it felt like flying to the other side of the earth to Australia to get back to Switzerland.
 This time I had an overnight stay in Copenhagen.
-On this trip three-four seminars about photography have been held and a few movies shown about the arctic.
-The photographic opportunities have been excellent and we have been extremely lucky; we have seen 26 polar bears on this tour.
-The weather was extraordinarily kind to us and the waves, well that depends on each individual.
+On this trip, three to four seminars about photography have been held and a few movies were shown about the arctic.
+Indeed, the photographic opportunities have been excellent and we have been extremely lucky; we have seen 26 polar bears on this tour.
+Undoubtedly, the weather was extraordinarily kind to us and the waves, well that depends on each individual.

-You might be interested about how to purchase arctic prints online.
+You might be interested in how to purchase arctic prints online.